carlignn/carlgaspar/content/posts/threat-modeling-fundamentals.md

   - devsecops
   - blueteam
   - writeup
-description: Write-up of the Threat Modeling Fundamentals by Peter Mosmans
+description: Write-up of the Threat Modeling Fundamentals by Peter Mosmans.
 ---

 ## Threat Modeling, the What, Why, Who and When

 ### W﻿hat Is Threat Modeling